-What is caffeine anhydrous?
-Can it really help users to lose weight or is this another misplaced claim?
+What is Caffeine anhydrous?
+Can it help users to lose weight, or is this another misplaced claim?

-We explore this nervous system stimulant – in all of its various forms’ e.g. powder, drink and pill – to see if it can really make a difference to your weight loss endeavors.
+We explore this nervous system stimulant – in all its various forms, e.g., powder, drink and pill – to see if it can make a difference to your weight loss endeavors.

-Like we mentioned above, caffeine is a nervous system stimulant that is reputed to eliminate drowsiness and bolster your energy levels, so you have got the focus to tackle the day ahead.
+As we mentioned above, Caffeine is a nervous system stimulant reputed to eliminate drowsiness and bolster your energy levels, so you have the focus to tackle the day ahead.

-In fact, according the US Food and Drug Administration, just 1 teaspoon of caffeine powder is the same as drinking 28 cups of coffee.
-Obviously, drinking that much coffee is dangerous; however, it shows just how potent caffeine powder is.
+In fact, according to the US Food and Drug Administration, just one teaspoon of caffeine powder is the same as drinking 28 cups of coffee.
+Drinking that much coffee is dangerous; however, it shows just how potent caffeine powder is.

-When you consume caffeine, it enters your brain via your bloodstream, whereupon it mimics adenosine (a naturally occurring compound in your body).
+When you consume Caffeine, it enters your brain via your bloodstream, mimicking adenosine (a more naturally occurring caffeine compound in your body).

-Now, whilst adenosine acts like a depressant causing you to slow down and feel sleepy; when caffeine impersonates adenosine – by attaching itself to certain receptors in your brain and limiting adenosine binding – not only does it mimic it so effectively that it takes adenosines place (as it is structural similar), it also causes the opposite reaction.
-Meaning, instead of making you feel tired, caffeine helps to awaken and rejuvenate your brain, whilst making you more alert.
+Now, while adenosine acts like a depressant causing you to slow down and feel sleepy when Caffeine impersonates adenosine – by attaching itself to specific receptors in your brain and limiting adenosine receptors binding – not only does it mimic it so effectively that it takes adenosines place (as it is structural similar), it also causes the opposite reaction.
+Instead of making you feel tired, Caffeine helps to awaken and rejuvenate your brain while making you more alert.

 But that is not all it can do…

-NOTE: Caffeine works no matter whether you have it from its natural source or as caffeine anhydrous.
-Either way, you’ll begin feeling the effects of caffeine within an hour and it will wear off after 3-4 hours.
+Note: Caffeine works whether you have it from its natural source or as Caffeine anhydrous.
+Either way, you'll begin feeling the effects of Caffeine within an hour, and it will wear off after 3-4 hours.

-Would you believe that caffeine is a naturally occurring substance that can be found in roughly 60 different plant species?
-It’s true!
-Yet of those 60 plants, you are probably most familiar with coffee beans, tea leaves (green tea) and cacao.
+Would you believe that anhydrous Caffeine is a naturally occurring substance that can be found in roughly 60 different plant species?
+It's true!
+Yet of those 60 plants, you are most familiar with coffee beans, tea leaves (green tea) and cacao.

 They make look different, but chemically they are the same.

-Take for example caffeine anhydrous.
+Take, for example, Caffeine anhydrous.
 It is derived from the seeds and leaves of coffee plants.
-However, unlike traditional coffee (cacao and coffee beans) which is rarely altered; caffeine anhydrous differs because all of its water – and other chemical components – have been completely filtered out; leaving behind a white crystalline powder.
+However, unlike traditional coffee (cacao and coffee beans), which are natural substances rarely altered, Caffeine anhydrous differs because all of its water – and other chemical components – have been completely filtered out, leaving behind a white crystalline powder.

-In other words, caffeine anhydrous is a processed, dehydrated form of concentrated coffee that is easily added to gum, drinks and energy bars to help boost energy, weight loss and physical performance.
+In other words, Caffeine anhydrous is a processed, dehydrated form of highly concentrated Caffeine from coffee that is easily added to gum, sports drinks and energy bars to help boost energy, weight loss and physical performance.

-Cons – pure caffeine powder is more potent, increasing the risk of overdose/intoxication.
-Even the smallest error in measurement can result in potentially fatal consequences (yep you guessed it – death).
+Cons – pure caffeine powder is more potent, increasing the risk of fatal caffeine overdose/intoxication.
+Even the slightest error in measurement can result in adverse effects with potentially deadly consequences (yep, you guessed it – death).

 What types do you need to look out for?

-- Caffeine pills – these come in two forms – as weight loss supplements (designed to increase fat burn) and as athletic enhancers.
-In both cases they can increase feelings of alertness and energy.
+- Caffeine pills come in two forms: weight loss supplements (designed to increase fat burn) and athletic enhancers.
+In both cases, they can increase feelings of alertness and energy.

-- Caffeine anhydrous powder – caffeine powder may be the most common form of caffeine anhydrous; however, the FDA advises against using pure powders due to the dangers they pose.
-There is a very fine line between what is safe and unsafe, and unfortunately, unsafe dosages can exponentially increase your rise of caffeine anhydrous side effects.
+- Caffeine anhydrous powder – caffeine powder may be the most common form of Caffeine anhydrous; however, the FDA advises against using pure powders due to the dangers they pose.
+There is a fine line between what is safe and unsafe; unfortunately, dangerous dosages can exponentially increase your risk of caffeine anhydrous side effects.